bssw-tutorial/simple-heateq/README.md

     outside the main loop.
 This prevents wasting simulation time.

   * Parameterize floating-point types.
-Often, codes can achieve speedup by using mixed-precesion.
+Often, codes can achieve speedup by using mixed-precision.
     This requires testing the solution accuracy
     with different precisions used for each part of the calculation.